mmontossi/localizable_routes/README.md

     about: "nosotros"
 ```

-NOTE: There is no need to put the full path, just translate each part individually.
+NOTE: There is no need to put the full path, just localize each part individually.

 ## Usage